-Board subrule 199 IAC 15.22(4) requires utilities to annually report information regarding the small wind energy systems with nameplate capacity of 100 kW or less located in Small Wind Innovation Zones in their service territories.
-Each utility is required to file the report on April 1 for the previous calendar year.
+Board subrule 199 IAC 15.22(4) requires utilities to annually report information regarding the small wind energy systems with a nameplate capacity of 100 kW or less that produced electricity and are located in Small Wind Innovation Zones in their service territories.
+Each utility is required to file the report by April 1 for the previous calendar year.

 Utilities serving the three counties designated as Small Wind Innovation Zones filed reports with the Board.
-Reports were filed by MidAmerican Energy Company, Interstate Power and Light Company, Linn County Rural Electric Cooperative, Butler County Rural Electric Cooperative, and Heartland Power Cooperative.
-Each utility reported on April 1, 2015, the nameplate capacity of small wind energy systems that were interconnected to their electric systems in 2014.
-In total, approximately 235 kW are interconnected.
+Reports were filed by MidAmerican Energy Company, Interstate Power and Light Company, Butler County Rural Electric Cooperative, Heartland Power Cooperative, and Linn County Rural Electric Cooperative.
+Each utility reported the nameplate capacity of small wind energy systems that were interconnected to their electric systems in 2020.
+In total, approximately 193 kW are interconnected.
 The following table provides nameplate capacity details in each of the three Small Wind Innovation Zones (counties).